 - Stir in the pureed mango and gently stir to mix.

-- Cover and chill the mixture in the fridge for at least one hour.
+- Cover and chill the mixture in the fridge for at least 4 hours.
 I put it in the freezer for one hour.

 - Set up the ice cream maker and press On.
 When the freezer bowl begins to turn, pour the mixture through the ingredient spout.
-Mix about 30 minutes or follow manufactures’ instructions.
+Mix about 25-30 minutes or follow the manufactures’ instructions.

-- If you desire a firmer consistency, transfer the ice cream to an airtight container and store in the freezer for 3 or more hours before serving.
-My end result was still loose similar to frozen yogurt’s texture so I had to freeze it a couple more hours.
-Then it tasted perfect!
+- If you desire a firmer consistency, transfer the ice cream to an airtight container and store in the freezer for 4 hours before serving.